-Step 6: Learn Transceiver Band Info: While holding Capacitor Increase + Capacitor Decrease and Power Up StepperTune will memorize band info voltage for each operating band (160M, 80M, 40M, 20M, 15M, 10M):
+Learn Band Info (only required if using Transceiver Band Info): While holding Capacitor Increase + Capacitor Decrease and Power Up StepperTune will memorize band info voltage for each operating band (160M, 80M, 40M, 20M, 15M, 10M):

 The display instructs to set the transceiver to 160 Meters and press Auto-Tune to memorize this voltage.
 StepperTune will then display the same function for 80 Meters waiting for Auto-tune to be pressed and on through to 10 meters each time changing the transceiver to the associated band indicated on the display.
 Note: The transceiver must be connected to the rear terminal strip of the StepperTune as described on page 5.